cuycorp/minishell/docs/finals/agenda.md

 ### Environment Management ?
 - [ ] Load environment variables into internal structure
 - [x] Load environment from `envp` into internal list/structure
+	- [] what if the user write `env -i ./minishell` while starting the program,is env well saved in the structures?
 - [ ] Implement `getenv`, `setenv`, `unsetenv` functions
 - [ ] Replace environment variables: `$VAR`, `$?`
 	- [] If an environment variable is used as a limiter with heredoc, the variale should not be extended
 - [x] Build the command / Store command in a structure (e.g., `t_command`)